-There’s no question that literacy is an essential element to any human being’s development and opens the door to a brighter future.
-Unfortunately…
+There’s NO question that literacy is an essential element to any human being’s physical, mental, and emotional development.

 - Currently, 45 million Americans are functionally illiterate and cannot read above a fifth-grade level

 - 50% of adults cannot read a book written at an eighth-grade level

 - 1/3 of fourth-graders read on grade level

 - 85% of juvenile offenders have problems reading